pcanwar/dojo/ethereum/README.md

 ```-g``` & ```--global``` to install it in the system.

-Run Truffle Development environment on the open command prompt (in Windows) or terminal (in Mac or UNIX/Linux)
+Run Truffle development environment on the open command prompt (in Windows) or terminal (in Mac or UNIX/Linux)
 ```truffle develop```

 ---